mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

         - We need to keep track of an index of where we should be removing from the queue
         - Adding elements is pushing to the array
         - The first elements of the array have the priority to be popped
-            - Although be might not pop, but just modify the front index
+            - Although we might not pop, but just modify the front index
         - All operations are $O(1)$: `create`, `push`, `pop`, `empty`
             - But: `push` and `pop` are $O(1)$ in amortized runtime, assuming capacity is doubled when exceeded
     - List implementation